 Moonshine only used to exist in either a very fragmented, crisp print, or a more complete print that happened to be incredibly blurry.
-Its latest restoration pieces the two together, so we at least get to see the film in its entirety even if some of the details are tough to make out at times.
-And thank heavens for that, otherwise the world would be deprived of the scene where Al and Buster start imitating monkeys, among other things.
+The latest restoration pieces the two together so we can at least see the film in its entirety, even if some details are tough to make out at times.
+And thank heavens for that, otherwise the world would be deprived of the scene where Al and Buster act like monkeys, among other things.

 The title cards set the tone almost immediately: “Rehearsal of the first scene, with the two bootleggers”…”One press on the pedal lefts a contraption–the director’s idea.”
-The characters in Moonshine break the fourth wall all throughout the short, poke fun at the cliches and shortcuts of filmmaking, and basically do everything to call our attention to the film being a film.
-When an extra jumps off a cliff, another actor applauds and says, “Great stunt.
+The characters in Moonshine frequently break the fourth wall, poke fun at the cliches and shortcuts of filmmaking, and basically do everything to call our attention to the film being a film.
+When an extra jumps off a cliff, another actor applauds and says “Great stunt.
 His paycheck is well-earned.”
-When Roscoe throws Alice into a river and she climbs out and proclaims “I love you!”
+When Roscoe throws Alice into a river she climbs out and proclaims “I love you!”
 Roscoe explains, “Our film is only a two-reel short.
 No time for preliminary love scenes!”
 It’s delightful.

 Arbuckle puts more emphasis on story in Moonshine than in most Comiques, and includes plenty of closeups.
 Iris shots add a sophisticated touch.
 As a whole it’s very well-balanced, each main character having good amounts of screen time with each of the other main characters.
 Everyone had their share of memorable moments, from Buster summoning an endless line of recruits from a single car to Alice beating up Al with aplomb (and some folks think women were always dainty and meek in silent films!).

-Some of the jokes have lost their context a bit.
+Some of the jokes have lost their context.
 Roscoe and Buster arrive in the wilderness in a chauffeured car–humorous when paired with any non-fancy occupation, I guess.
 Roscoe has a monocle, for unclear reasons.
-The bootleggers are “nouveau-riche,” which not everyone today knows was a term for lower-class people trying to act like fancy society types after coming into some money (Buster would parody the idea in My Wife’s Relations).
+The bootleggers are “nouveau-riche,” which was a term for lower-class people trying to act like fancy society types after coming into some money (Buster would parody the idea in My Wife’s Relations).

 You’ll notice that several gags revolve around a swift-flowing and rather dangerous looking river.
 According to reports from trade magazines, Arbuckle and company were actually stranded for ten days when the heavy rains caused the river running through their location to flood.
-It looks like the extra time gave them plenty of opportunities to think up gags, which might explain some of the offbeat scenes such as Roscoe washing dirt-covered Buster like a piece of laundry and hanging him to dry, and Buster taunting Al by imitating a monkey and having Al chase him up and down a large tree (you must watch this short, guys).
+Apparently the extra time provided loads of of opportunities to think up gags, which might explain the offbeat scenes like Roscoe washing off a dirt-covered Buster like a piece of laundry and hanging him to dry, and Buster taunting Al by imitating a monkey and having Al chase him up and down a large tree (you must watch this short, guys).